active-group/reacl/doc/intro.md

 application state of the parent and a new value for the child's application state, in which case it should return an updated parent application state.
-A function like this forms a so called *lens*, and libraries exist with a comprehensive combinator language for lenses of this kind (e.g. [Active Clojure](https://github.com/active-group/active-clojure)).
+A function like this forms a so called *lens*, and there are libraries with a comprehensive combinator language for lenses of this kind (e.g. [Active Clojure](https://github.com/active-group/active-clojure)).